peterhinch/micropython_eeprom/flash/FLASH.md

  5. `sec_size=4096` Chip sector size.
  6. `block_size=9` The block size reported to the filesystem.
 The size in bytes is `2**block_size` so is 512 bytes by default.
- 7. `cmdset=None` Flash chips can support two low level command sets, an old 4 byte set and a newer 5 byte set capable of supporting a larger address space.
+ 7. `cmd5=None` Flash chips can support two low level command sets, an old 4 byte set and a newer 5 byte set capable of supporting a larger address space.
 By default if the size read from the chip's ID is <= 4096KiB the 4 byte set is used oterwise the 5 byte set is adopted.
 This works for supported chips.
-Setting `cmdset` `True` forces 5 byte commands, `False` forces 4 byte.
+Setting `cmd5` `True` forces 5 byte commands, `False` forces 4 byte.
  This override is necessary for certain chip types (e.g. WinBond W25Q64FV).

 Size values (KiB):